Dinaamagdy/recordchain/JumpScale9RecordChain/apps/orderbook/specs.md

 - An order book is a ledger containing all pending orders [buy/sell]
 - these orders are paired up as soon as their requirements are fulfilled.
 - A transaction is issued with each match
+- When adding/editing an order, if `approved` field is set to True no further updates or deletes to this order is possible, and order is scheduled for matching

 ## Needed APIs
 Create order